 - Azrael: A mysterious Blood Knight of Sector Seven.
 He was sealed away by Sector Seven due to his uncontrollable power and violent rampages, but has recently been released from confinement.
 He uses a beatdown style that adds "weak points" to enemies for extra damage.

-- Izayoi: The form that Tsubaki Yayoi takes after awakening the true power of her weapon, which was originally a prototype for the Murukumo Units.
-It is referred to as "Tsubaki's true form" and is very much to Tsubaki what Mu-12 is to Noel.
+- Izayoi: The form that Tsubaki Yayoi takes after awakening the true power of her weapon.
+It is referred to as "Tsubaki's true form" and is very much to Tsubaki what Mu is to Noel.
 She uses a Stance System, building up her "Zero Weave" gauge in her long-range stance to power up her moves in her short-range stance.

-Three more console-exclusive characters have also been confirmed, two of which are DLC:
+Three more console-exclusive characters have also been confirmed, two of which are DLC (the first can be downloaded as well if you aren't going to play Story Mode):

 - Kagura Mutsuki: Head of the most powerful Duodecim family of NOL, the Mutsuki clan.
 Despite his name, he is a man.
 Known as the "Black Knight" and has outer contacts with other people outside NOL like Bullet.
 He is planning a coup of the NOL, but the nature of this coup remains unknown.
 He is a stance-based character whose Drive allows him to use different attacks.